- Introduction to Research

 Where to get Research help

 Individual research consultations are provided for UC staff researchers & higher degree research students.
-To make an appointment for a one-to-one introduction to discipline-specific resources contact a Liaison Librarian.
+To make an appointment for a one-to-one introduction to discipline-specific resources Book a Research Consultation.

 How to find journal articles

 Journal articles will form an important part of your research.
 Most of the journals subscribed to by UC Library are available online.
-Search the Library collection using UCanFind or the Library Subject Guides to find journal articles.
-For help on how to search for journal articles see the Library FAQ.
+Search the Library collection using Library Search or the Library Subject Guides to find journal articles.
+For help on how to search for journal articles, please go to Ask a Librarian.

 Peer-reviewed (Refereed) Journals